-Technology has helped make our lives better, but a comprehensive tech plan can help make our lives smarter too.
+Technology has helped make our lives better, but a comprehensive legal tech plan can help make our lives smarter too.
 The majority of the population in the world uses technology in some form.
-A comprehensive tech plan is all about strategizing and choosing what is best for you.
+A comprehensive legal tech plan is all about strategizing and choosing what is best for you.

 - Infrastructure; and

 Read Also – How safe is the cloud for law firms?

 Adopting the Right Technology